Alequin/bad-links-in-markdown/README.md

   - `![image text](./path/to/image/file.png)`
 - **File link**: a markdown link used to link to any file
   - `[image text](./path/to/file.md)`

+### 1: "Critical Business logic" only ⚠️

+- Is your business logic truly Critical?
+End-to-end tests must only exist to cover critical business logic
+  - Will the presence of an end-to-end test protect against any P0 incident types?
+  - [Check the definition of "Critical" for more details][What is Critical]

 ## TODO